github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 |----|----|
 | Operating system | Windows, macOS, and Linux |
 | Build system | Windows: MSbuild and build scripts<br/>Linux and macOS: Autoconf, Make, CMake, qmake, Meson, Waf, SCons, Linux Kbuild, and build scripts |

+For self-hosted runners, you will likely need to install the `gcc` compiler, and specific projects may also require access to `clang` or `mscv` executables.
+On Windows, most projects will require Microsoft Build Tools (for `msbuild`).
+On macOS, you may need a full Xcode installation, but at a minimum projects will require Xcode Command Line Tools (for `clang`).
+You will also need to install the build system (for example `make`, `cmake`, `bazel`) and utilities (such as `python`, `perl`, `lex`, and `yacc`) that your projects depend on.

 The behavior of the `autobuild` step varies according to the operating system that the extraction runs on.
 On Windows, the `autobuild` step attempts to autodetect a suitable build method for C/C++ using the following approach: